 Tatawa Kecil is located by a tiny island of the same name.
 This is a tough but rewarding cave dive site!

-There is beautiful reef here, filled with colorful fish and brilliant coral.
+There is a beautiful reef here, filled with colorful fish and brilliant coral.
 You’re likely to spot a manta ray, and if you’re lucky, there might even be some dugong.

 If you love manta rays, you can’t pass up the opportunity to dive here.
 The best manta-viewing time is between September and January, so be sure to plan your trip accordingly.